Scalable Neural Network Training over Distributed Graphs: Background Overview

 }

-Here, $\fc{f}^{\hopiter-1}_\theta$ is a non-linear function with learnable parameters, $\cf{COMBINE}$ is usually the concatenate operation, and $\cf{AGGR}$ represents aggregation functions that may have learnable parameters. $\cf{AGGR}$ functions vary with different GNNs.
-For example, $\cf{AGGR}$ is the mean operator in GCNs~\cite{kipf2016semi} or a max-pooling layer in GraphSage~\cite{hamilton2017inductive}.
-In essence, to get the $\hopiter^{th}$ representation of a node, a non-linear transformation over an aggregate of the ${\hopiter}$-${1}^{th}$ representations of it neighbors are used.
+Here, the neighbors of $v$ are denoted by $\set{N}(v)$, the\\ $\cf{COMBINE}$ function is usually vector concatenation, the non-linear functions $\fc{f}^{\hopiter-1}_\theta$ and $\cf{AGGR}$ may have trainable parameters. $\cf{AGGR}$ functions vary with different GNNs.
+For example, $\cf{AGGR}$ is the mean operator in GCNs~\cite{kipf2016semi} or a max-pooling layer in \sage~\cite{hamilton2017inductive}. $\fc{f}^{\hopiter-1}_\theta$ represents a sequence of non-linear functions including a fully-connected layer, the ReLU function, batch, and layer normalization layers.
+The $\hopiter^{th}$ {\em GNN layer} can be represented in short using only the functions with trainable parameters $(\cf{AGGR}^{\hopiter-1}, \fc{f}^{\hopiter-1}_\theta)$.
+The $\hopiter^{th}$ representation of a node is, thus, a non-linear transformation over an aggregate of the $({\hopiter}-{1})^{th}$ neighbors' representations.